-Anecdotally, if you suffer from wine related headaches, you may notice that they only occur after 1 ½ glasses or some other particular amount.
+Anecdotally, if you enjoy wine but suffer from wine related headaches, you may notice that they only occur after 1 ½ glasses or some other particular amount.
 Why should that be?

 Well, your body has a certain threshold and tolerance for the chemicals found in wine before a number of reactions occur, including the wine headache.

 Most theories of the wine headache focus on 4 chemical structures: Sulfites; Histamines; Tannins; and lastly Alcohol.